DainiusMI/freeCodeCamp/Front end dev libraries/00_notes.md

     && Note: You also must call event.preventDefault() in the submit handler, to prevent the default form submit behavior which will refresh the web page.

+React components have several special methods that provide opportunities to perform actions at specific points in the lifecycle of a component.
+These are called lifecycle methods, or lifecycle hooks, and allow you to catch components at certain points in time.
+Here is a list of some of the main lifecycle methods: componentWillMount() componentDidMount() shouldComponentUpdate() componentDidUpdate() componentWillUnmount()